miangoaren/miangoaren.github.io/_ai/00004_mydalle.md

   <a href="/images/ai/00004_1.jpg">
   <img src="/images/ai/00004_1.jpg" alt = "IMG" />
     </a>
-  <figcaption>Una bacteria conocé un robot</figcaption>
+  <figcaption>A bacteria meets a robot</figcaption>
 </figure>

-## Una pintura de Remedios Varo de una comunidad de microbios
+## A painting by Remedios Varo of a microbial community

 <figure>
   <a href="/images/ai/00004_2.jpg">